If you want to know what to do in the Cameron Highlands in one day then this is for you?

-The reason many people only come for a days worth of travel is due to people coming over the weekend from nearby cities (like Kuala Lumpur which is only four hours drive away), for a short break.
+The reason many people only come for days worth of travel is due to people coming over the weekend from nearby cities (like Kuala Lumpur which is only four hours drive away), for a short break.

 Or some travellers pass through quickly for a night or two taking the bus from Kuala Lumpur to Penang or vice versa.

 Then there was us who had a quick weekend break away from our home in Bangkok.

 The Cameron Highlands is known for it’s the cooler climate (escape the lowland heat), tea plantations, strawberry farms, and hiking trails in the mountains.

 The best way to find out about the trails is to go to a tour agent in Tanah Rata (you don’t have to book anything) and just ask which ones are open.